simeonreusch/ztf_plan_obs/README.md

 The observation plot and the ZTF field plots will be located in the current directory/[name]
 ![](examples/figures/observation_plot_generic.png)

-Note: Checking if fields have references requires ztfquery, which needs IRSA credentials
+Note: Checking if fields have references requires ztfquery, which needs IRSA credentials.

 # Usage for IceCube alerts
 ```python